Michael Liendl: Club career

-Liendl started his career playing for FC Nenzing and FC Thüringen.
-Later on, he played for Grazer AK, Kapfenberger SV, Austria Wien and Wolfsberger AC, before moving to Germany to join Fortuna Düsseldorf in 2014, and 1860 Munich in 2015.
+Michael Liendl began his career playing for FC Nenzing and FC Thüringen.
+He later played for Grazer AK, Kapfenberger SV, Austria Wien and Wolfsberger AC, before moving to Germany to join Fortuna Düsseldorf in 2014, and 1860 Munich in 2015.

-Later on, he played for the Dutch club Twente, then he returned to Austria to rejoin Wolfsberger AC in 2018.
-On 29 October 2020, Liendl scored a hat-trick in a 4–1 away win over Feyenoord in the 2020–21 UEFA Europa League, to become the third oldest player to achieve that feat, only behind Zlatan Ibrahimović and Aritz Aduriz.
+He then played for Dutch club Twente, before returning to Austria to rejoin Wolfsberger AC in 2018.
+On 29 October 2020, Liendl scored a hat-trick in a 4–1 away win over Feyenoord in the 2020–21 UEFA Europa League, becoming the third oldest player to achieve that feat, behind only Zlatan Ibrahimović and Aritz Aduriz.

-On 2 June 2022, Liendl joined Grazer AK, the club where he began his professional career.
-He signed a one-year contract.
+On 2 June 2022, Liendl returned to Grazer AK, the club where he began his professional career, signing a one-year contract.

 International career

 On 3 June 2014, he made his debut for the Austria national football team under coach Marcel Koller, in a friendly away match against Czech Republic, in which he came on as a substitute to Andreas Ivanschitz in the 63rd minute.
 However, the match ended in a 2–1 win for Austria.